ibm-messaging/mq-golang/README.md

 At this point, you should have a compiled copy of the program in `$GOPATH/bin`.
 See the `samples` directory for more sample programs.

+The `buildSamples.sh` script in this directory can also be used to create a container which will compile the samples and copy them to a local directory.

 ## Limitations